kkroening/nucleus/doc/install-win11.md

 ln -s /mnt/c/Program\ Files/Docker/Docker/resources/bin/docker-credential-desktop.exe ~/bin/
 ```

+> [!NOTE]
-> **Note**: The entire directory could be added to the path, but it's probably better to be a bit more targeted here with the least amount of additional system customization.
+> The entire directory could be added to the path, but it's probably better to be a bit more targeted here with the least amount of additional system customization.